moles heading

 1 tonne of iron oxide → 0.75 tonnes of iron.

-so simply multiply the answer by 750 to calculate the mass of iron obtained from 750 tonnes of iron oxide; 0.7 x 750 = 525 tonnes of iron.
+So simply multiply the answer by 750 to calculate the mass of iron obtained from 750 tonnes of iron oxide; 0.7 x 750 = 525 tonnes of iron.

 I have drawn out these calculations to show you step by step how to carry out mole calculations.
 With practice you will be able to complete mole calculations in a few steps, but until you are confident with what you are doing go slow and make sure you are clear about what you are doing in each step.